 While I can’t speak for every traveller that visits Chandigarh, I’m quite confident that most people who visit are drawn to the architecture, curious to knowing more about the city that was built in Le Corbusier’s vision.

 While I am by no means an expert on architecture, far from it, I do have a soft spot for modernism, especially the concrete kind.
-My interest was sparked after living in a brutalist building in London.
+Living in a brutalist building in London few many years sparked this interest.
 So when I was planning a trip to India and looking for places where I might find modern architecture, I knew that I had to factor Chandigarh into my itinerary.

 The creation of Chandigarh – India’s first ‘planned city’